How to Reduce Waste?: 23 Tips for Our Daily Lives

 19. Take a Public Transit

-Taking public transportation during your daily commutes, such as a train or bus, can help reduce gasoline waste and GHG emissions, even if only done several times a week.
+Taking public transportation, such as a train or bus, during your daily commute can help reduce gasoline waste and GHG emissions, even if you do it only several times a week.

 20. Bike to Work